Built with Zig + BoringSSL

 TLS proxy

 An HTTPS reverse proxy on port 443 terminates TLS, forwards plain HTTP to your dev server, and relays responses back over the encrypted connection.
+On Linux, file capabilities (cap_net_bind_service) allow binding to privileged ports without running as root.

 HTTP server